Slimani-CE/kanban-back-end/README.md

 3. 📊 Advanced Analytics: Introducing analytics and reporting features to track productivity and task progress.

 ## Conclusion
-The Kanban Task Management Application strives to offer a comprehensive and user-friendly task management solution by leveraging the capabilities of Spring and React while adhering to the best practices of Test-Driven Development for reliability and scalability.

 ## Author
 - 2023 © [Mustapha SLIMANI](https://slimani-ce.github.io)